goxul/goxul.github.io/_posts/2020-3-8-My-GATE-prep-pt2.md

 ## Other than test series, where did I solve problems from?

 As mentioned already, I used to solve problems from assignments, textbooks and exams etc.

+### Trust GateOverflow - especially with previous year questions.
+Almost all other sources have errors in them.

 On top of this, one excellent way to improve your concepts is to **use GateOverflow website efficiently.** As of now, GateOverflow has over 50,000 questions asked by users, across all subjects.
 Each subject has at least 2000 questions.
 It also has a feature where you can search questions by Tags and I made use of that extensively.